-Full TitleA Phase III Randomized Study Comparing Two Dosing Schedules for Hypofractionated Image-Guided Radiation Therapy in Patients with Metastatic Cancer Back to top
+Full TitleA Phase III Randomized Study Comparing Two Dosing Schedules for Hypofractionated Image-Guided Radiation Therapy in Patients with Metastatic Cancer

 The purpose of this study is to find out which way of giving high-dose radiation therapy works best for the treatment of cancer that has spread.
 This study will look at the safety and effectiveness of giving 27 Gy of radiation in three fractions of 9 Gy each (over five days) or 24 Gy in one fraction (in one day) using image-guided intensity-modulated radiotherapy (IG-IMRT).